timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART II-PERSONNEL/CHAPTER 81-CIVILIAN EMPLOYEES/CHAPTER 81-CIVILIAN EMPLOYEES.md

   * (5) The Joint Special Operations University.

+  * (6) The Defense Security Cooperation University.

+  * (7) The Defense Institute for Security Governance.

 * (d) APPLICATION TO FACULTY MEMBERS AT NDU.—In the case of the National Defense University, this section applies with respect to persons selected by the Secretary for employment as professors, instructors, and lecturers at the National Defense University after February 27, 1990.